Skip to content

 required

-Camera parameters for the image plane.
+Camera extrinsic parameters for the image plane.

 required